rabie12/TpMapWinGis1/README.md

         }
     }

-    is possible to optimize the code not using         Iban ibanValue = null;
+    optimize this, avoid this         Iban ibanValue = null;
+ if yyou can